Black hole Near Horizons through the Looking Glass: Conclusions: Towards the horizon with Carroll

 Black holes are the theoretical laboratory for high energy physicists.
 In this paper, we have revisited an age-old problem, that of understanding what happens when one nears the horizon of generic black holes.
 This question has been addressed very carefully for the case of extremal black holes where an exponentially long throat appears and the dynamics of the near horizon decouples from the system.
 Studies of symmetries and indeed the initial construction of holography in terms of the AdS/CFT correspondence was based on this realisation.
 A similar de-coupling mechanism is absent for non-extremal black holes which are also the realistic black holes we now observe in the sky.
 An important question is whether we can find a symmetry based approach to the near horizon of such realistic black holes.

 We have answered this question in the affirmative in this paper, and have laid the foundation for a symmetry based formulation for the near horizon of generic non-extremal black holes and black branes.
-Our main claim is that the near horizon becomes a string Carroll geometry, -- a fibre bundle with a spatial base and 2d Rindler as null fibres.
+Our main claim is that the near horizon becomes a SC geometry, -- a fibre bundle with a spatial base and 2d Rindler as null fibres.
 The spacetime is doubly degenerate, with a zero appearing in front of the 2d Rindler.
 This is a generalization of the usual Carrollian structure which had only one null direction, but the ideas and methods applied to Carrollian physics, now used widely in theoretical physics, generalize in a straightforward manner.

 We used these intuitions and earlier lessons learnt from Carrollian symmetries to study carefully the NH region of non-extremal black holes.
-The first part of the paper dealt with providing a general symmetry based analysis of the structure of the near horizon and probe point particles and scalar fields in the string Carroll geometry.
-Following this, we looked at an almost exhaustive collection of examples where the same results were reproduced in independent ways providing thorough cross-checks of our general symmetry based analyses, firmly establishing the central role doubly null string Carroll geometries would play in black hole physics going forward.
-We then formulated how to go from the near horizon to the horizon of the black hole geometries in terms of Carrollian expansions and finally summed up the general lessons we have learnt about our analyses in the previous section.
+The first part of the paper dealt with providing a general symmetry based analysis of the structure of the near horizon and probe point particles and scalar fields in the SC geometry.
+Following this, we looked at an almost exhaustive collection of examples where the same results were reproduced in independent ways providing thorough cross-checks of our general symmetry based analyses, firmly establishing the central role doubly null SC geometries would play in black hole physics going forward.
+We then formulated how to go from the near horizon to the horizon of the black hole geometries in terms of Carrollian expansions.

+It is good to keep in mind a caveat in our analysis.
+As we stated in Sec~\ref{sec:Probes in String Carroll}, all Carrollian expansions, including the SC expansions that we have performed in our analysis in this paper, are contingent to the assumption that all fields are expandable in powers of the (effective) speed of light.
+There may be (and perhaps will be) situations where this assumption breaks down.
+Various non-perturbative effects e.g. instanton-like $e^{-1/c^2}$ terms may spoil our ansatz.
+While these have not shown up in our analysis in the current paper, a systematic investigation as to when one can perform Carroll expansions is an important question going forward \footnote{We thank an anonymous referee for stressing this point.}.